KashmiraNigholkar/Smart_Task_Analyzer/README.md

 The Smart Task Analyzer acts like a lightweight AI-powered productivity assistant.
 It helps users work smarter, make informed decisions, and stay organized using structured logic rather than guesswork.

-If you want, I can also generate:

-✅ A shorter version (2–3 lines)
-✅ A longer professional version (500 words)
-✅ A description for your resume or LinkedIn

-Just tell me "Give me short/long/resume description".